schibsted/jslt/README.md

 1.0 transform in ~6.3 seconds, and the new JSTL 2.0 in ~0.7 seconds.

 Many transforms have been running in production for several months.
+At the time of writing, JSTL2 performs ~7.5 billion transforms per day and in addition about 20-30 billion filtering queries.

 ## Command-line